dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 As long as there is a part of the world where speech is free as in *freedom*, Bitcoin is unstoppable.

-> "There is no point in any Bitcoin transaction that Bitcoin ceases to
+> There is no point in any Bitcoin transaction that Bitcoin ceases to
 > be *text.* It is *all* *text*, all the time. [...]
 >
 > Bitcoin is **text.** Bitcoin is **speech.** It cannot be regulated in